TMD20/PT-Muxer/README.md

 Data about the movie or TV show
 For TV shows use OCR/ subimages to confirm episode number

-Changing any of these settings, other than langs will have an effect on --remux mode langs data is present only for convenience
+Changing any of these settings, other than langs will have an effect on "remux" mode langs data is present only for convenience

 * IMDB: ID for Movie/TV show